ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

     - if a topic lives on one partition, message order is guaranteed at topic level
         - disadvantage here is that this caps the throughput/scalability
     - if on many partitions, messages are distibuted and topic-level order not guaranteed obviously, but partition level is

+## APACHE FLUME
+- messsages are pushed to consumer

+## AMAZON SNS/SQS
+### SQS
+- standard queue: messages can out of order, at-least one delivery, but have higher throughput
+- FIFO queue: guaruntees order of messages, has unique message IDs to handle duplication
+- latency in milliseconds, max msg size 256kB
+- consumers pull from queue
+### SNS
+- messages pushed to conusmer, can configure to push a SQS that consumer owns/pulls from

 ## RABBITMQ
 - pushes messages to consumer